 - Brand Security

-The following table details the number of Suspected and Substantiated Counterfeit events handled in 2016.
-The category for any event can change as the event develops and further information is collected, typically as a result of forensic testing or other review of associated samples.
+The following table details the number of new Suspected and Substantiated Counterfeit events in 2017, as well as the number of events introduced in previous years and the subsequent outcome for these events.
+The category for any event can change as the event develops and further information is collected, typically as a result of forensic testing or other review of associated samples: the data below reflects the current status of each event as of May 2018.